jpita/cypress-test/README.md

 ## CI

 This project is using GitHub Actions for CI.
 The workflow is defined in `.github/workflows/main.yml` and it runs the tests on every push to the repository.

+The tests are failing on purpose since adding a new computer is not working as expected.
+The test is failing because the computer is not being added to the list.